GMDPG98/42spbasecamp_first/Shell00/README.md

 #### Important

-You should just execute this command after finish the exercise, because if you don't your work will be bigger, and your time probably will be lost.
+You should just execute this command after finish the exercise, because if you don't, your work will be bigger, and your time probably will be lost.

 ### Shell00 / ex02